Chih-Ling-Hsu/Chih-Ling-Hsu.github.io/_posts/2018-05-21-clustering-integration.md

 In GCUK-clustering, the chromosomes are made up of real numbers (representing the coordinates of the centres) as well as the don’t care symbol ‘#’.

-The terms used in GCUK-clustering are defined here.
+The assumptions used in GCUK-clustering are defined here.

 - Each chromosome is represented by $K_{Max}$ cluster centers.(e.g., $K_{Max}=10$)
 - The value of $K$ is assumed to lie in the range $[2, K_{Max}]$. (e.g., $K \in [2, 10]$)